 After all, tennis balls are light, soft, and will create space between your clothes just like dryer balls.

 However, using tennis balls as dryer balls is a terrible idea.

 - Tennis balls are much louder than dryer balls when they bang against the walls of the dryer’s drum.

 - The green or yellow dye from new dryer balls can transfer to your clothes.

 - Old tennis balls are usually filthy and not an item you’d want rubbing against your clean clothes.

 - Tennis balls are made of chemicals that are not designed to be heated in the dryer.

-The easiest way is to pour a few drops of essential oils right on the surface of the dryer balls and let them dry for about an hour before using.
+The easiest way is to pour a few drops of essential oils right on the surface of the dryer balls and let them dry for about an hour before using them.
 The only downside to this method is that some oils may leave behind stains (on the dryer balls, not your clothes).